OSU-Bee-Lab/buzzdetect/documentation/classificationDictionary.md

 The hierarchies are reflected below with nested headings.
 Terminal ranks—that is, the label applied to the training data—are tagged with `LABEL: `.

 Labels are made by concatenating ranks with underscores.
 For example, the taxonomy of a propeller plane is: mechanical/plane/propeller and would be labeled as mech_plane_prop.

+### Simultaneity
+Starting on 2024-02-26, we are labeling simultaneous sounds.
+All perceptible sounds in an audio segment will be labeled in decreasing order of prominence with each label separated by a semicolon.
+For example, a recording of ambient noise at night with very faint crickets in the background would be labeled as `ambient_night; ins_trill`.
+The faint sound of a honey bee buzz with moderate human speech and a loud jet plane passing overhead would be labeled as `mech_plane_jet; human; ins_buzz_bee`.

 ### "RECLASSIFY"
 When the class dictionary undergoes changes, it can break previous labels.